Skip to main content

 • The type usage String UNION_NULL includes "a", "b", "ab", etc., plus null.

-• The type-variable usage T UNION_NULL includes all members of T, plus null if it wasn't already included.
+• The type-variable usage T UNION_NULL includes all members of the type argument substituted in for T, plus null if it was not already included.

-• NO_CHANGE: This is the operator produced by not putting @Nullable on a type usage (aside from the exception discussed under UNSPECIFIED below).
+• MINUS_NULL: This is the operator produced by putting @NonNull on a type usage.

-• The type-variable usage T NO_CHANGE includes exactly the members of T: If null was a member of T, then it's a member of T NO_CHANGE.
-If it was not a member of T, then it is not a member of T NO_CHANGE.
+• The type-variable usage T NO_CHANGE includes exactly the members of the type argument substituted in for T: If null was a member of the type argument, then it is a member of T NO_CHANGE.
+If it was not a member of the type argument, then it is not a member of T NO_CHANGE.

 • The type usage String UNSPECIFIED includes "a", "b", "ab", etc., but whether null should be included is not specified.

-• The type-variable usage T UNSPECIFIED includes all members of T. But whether null should be added to the set (if it isn't already) is not specified.
+• The type-variable usage T UNSPECIFIED includes all members of T, except that there is no specification of whether null should be added to the set (if it is not already a member), removed (if it is already a member), or included only when the substituted type argument includes it.

 Augmented type